elijahfry/sass-lint/docs/options/config-file.md

 # Config File

 ### Configuration Options
-When passing options directly to `Sass-lint` option `config-file` will tell Sass Lint the path to a custom config file. `config-file` should be set to a path plus file name relative to where Sass Lint is being run from OR an absolute path.
-If not included, Sass Lint will attempt to find the closest config file, or fall back to the default one.
+When passing options directly to `Sassy-lint` option `config-file` will tell Sassy lint the path to a custom config file. `config-file` should be set to a path plus file name relative to where Sassy lint is being run from OR an absolute path.
+If not included, Sassy lint will attempt to find the closest config file, or fall back to the default one.

 ### Config File Options